 And she will come back home again because that’s where she belongs.

-The Lightship Preservation Project involves towing the Columbia to dry dock
+The Lightship Preservation Project involves towing Columbia to dry dock

 to be inspected, cleaned, repaired and repainted from the hull to the masts.

-Additionally, the engine room and other areas below deck that have been closed to the public since 1979
+Additionally, the engine room and other areas below deck continue to be restored since its return in 2022.

 We need your support!